fpletz/nixos-nspawn-ephemeral/README.md

 ### Networking

 By default, a veth link is created between the host and the container and set up with networkd's default DHCP-based configuration.
-Additionally, LinkLocalAddressing and MDNS are enabled by default.
+Additionally, `LinkLocalAddressing` and `MDNS` is enabled by default.
 The networkd network units can be overridden easily to configure custom networking instead.

 ### Operation

 Most `machinectl` commands can be used to manage these declarative containers like `start`, `stop`,`shell` and other commands not involving images work as expected.
-Using the `-M` flags tools like `systemctl` or `journalctl` can access containers from the host.
+Using the `-M` flag tools like `systemctl` or `journalctl` can access containers from the host.

 ## Open Issues